HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 Wix and Duda make the most use of WebP, with ~75% and 42% adoption respectively, while the rest show minor increases.

-With the <a hreflang="en" href="https://caniuse.com/webp">growing support of WebP</a>, it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats, where it is applicable without compromising on image quality.
+With the <a hreflang="en" href="https://caniuse.com/webp">growing support of WebP</a>, it seems all platforms have work to do to reduce the usage of the older JPEG and PNG formats without compromising on image quality.

 WordPress introduced support for WebP in 5.8, released in June of 2021 and is <a hreflang="en" href="https://make.wordpress.org/core/2022/06/30/plan-for-adding-webp-multiple-mime-support-for-images/">planned to be included by default</a> in WordPress 6.1, which we expect to lead to a significant increase in WebP adoption in the 2023 results.